xStarbound/xStarbound/doc/lua/world.md

 #### `LuaValue` world.callScriptedEntity(`EntityId` entityId, `String` functionName, [`LuaValue` args ...])

-Attempts to call the specified function name in the context of the specified scripted entity with the specified arguments and returns the result.
-This method is synchronous and thus can only be used on local master entities, i.e. scripts run on the server may only call scripted entities that are also server-side master and scripts run on the client may only call scripted entities that are client-side master on that client.
-For more featureful entity messaging, use world.sendEntityMessage.
+Attempts to call the specified function name in the context of the specified scripted entity with any specified arguments and returns the result of that call.
+This method is synchronous and thus can only be used on local master entities, i.e. scripts run on the server may only call scripted entities (on the same world) that are also server-side mastered, and scripts run on the client may only call scripted entities that are client-side mastered on that client.

+For more featureful entity messaging, use `world.sendEntityMessage`.
+To call a world script context, use `world.callScriptContext`.

 ---

 #### `RpcPromise<Json>` world.sendEntityMessage(`Variant<EntityId, String>` entityId, `String` messageType, [`LuaValue` args ...])

-Sends an asynchronous message to an entity with the specified entity id or unique id with the specified message type and arguments and returns an `RpcPromise` which can be used to receive the result of the message when available.
+Sends an asynchronous message to an entity with the specified entity ID or unique ID with the specified message type and arguments and returns an `RpcPromise` which can be used to receive the result of the message when available.
 See the message table for information on entity message handling.
 This function __should not be called in any entity's init function__ as the sending entity will not have been fully loaded.

 ---

 #### `RpcPromise<Vec2F>` world.findUniqueEntity(`String` uniqueId)

-Attempts to find an entity on the server by unique id and returns an `RpcPromise` that can be used to get the position of that entity if successful.
+Attempts to find an entity on the server by unique ID and returns an `RpcPromise` that can be used to get the position of that entity if successful.

 ---